AgrDataSci/ClimMobTools/README.md

 Announcement
 ------------

 Several functions of **ClimMobTools** are migrating to the new package [gosset](https://agrobioinfoservices.github.io/gosset/).
 ClimMobTools will keep only the functions exclusively related to the [ClimMob](https://climmob.net/) platform.
-Other functions are transferred to **gosset** to provide a better environment for data handling, analysis and visualization not only to 'tricot' data, but metadata in general.
+Other functions are transferred to [gosset](https://agrobioinfoservices.github.io/gosset/) to provide a better environment for data handling, analysis and visualization not only to 'tricot' data, but metadata in general.
 Retained functions are `getDataCM`, `getProjectCM`, `randomise` and `seed_need`.
-We apologize for any issue caused due to this migration, and we are happy to discuss this via the [issues](https://github.com/agrobioinfoservices/ClimMobTools/issues) section.
+We apologize for any problem caused by this migration, and we are willing to discuss this via the [issues](https://github.com/agrobioinfoservices/ClimMobTools/issues) section.

 Overview
 --------